 184,000 homes were completed in England in 2016/17.
 This is more than in recent years, but still below the 2007/08 pre-recession peak of 200,000.

-Taking a long view, house building has been decreasing since the 1960s.
+Taking a long view, house building has been mostly decreasing since the 1960s.
 The early years of this decade saw house building at its lowest peacetime level since the 1920s.

 How else can we crunch the numbers?

 Sometimes people use figures for across the United Kingdom instead of just England.
-171,000 homes were completed in 2015/16, and 172,000 started, although again these use the incomplete figures.
+168,000 homes were completed in 2015/16, and 172,000 started, although again these use the incomplete figures.
 We don’t have more recent figures than this at the moment.

 The various ways of mixing and matching the figures and their geographical coverage can make it tricky to compare the records of different governments.